‘Make room for Jesus the anointed one and allow Him to furnish your life with the essentials for successful living.’

-Recently I have been reading 2 Kings 4, which tells the story of a notable woman who was so blessed by the ministry of the prophet Elisha, that she not only extended her hospitality to him but she and her husband built a room on their house, specifically for him to stay in, when he visited.
+Recently I have been reading 2 Kings 4, which tells the story of a notable woman who was so blessed by the ministry of the prophet Elisha that she not only extended her hospitality to him, but she and her husband built a room in their house specifically for him to stay in when he visited.

 Well, for most of us, our bed is a place of rest.
 On tiring days, it is the place we look forward to sinking into.
-Rest and peace are important ingredients in our spiritual lives, to help keep us strong and replenished for what lies ahead.
+Rest and peace are important ingredients in our spiritual lives to help keep us strong and replenished for what lies ahead.
 Sometimes if my grandchildren are staying over, I will get up in the middle of the night to check on them.
-There is something wonderful about watching how peacefully young children sleep and I wonder if this is how God views us, when he watches over us as we sleep too?
+There is something wonderful about watching how peacefully young children sleep, and I wonder if this is how God views us when He watches over us as we sleep too?
 Rest and proper recuperation from all that life brings our way is very important.
-It was important for Elisha in his simply furnished room and it is important for us too to make sure we de-clutter of anything that would rob of His peace.
+It was important for Elisha in his simply furnished room, and it is important for us too to make sure we de-clutter of anything that would rob us of His peace.

 It is not easy to sit comfortably on a stool!
-It usually means that we have to sit very still and in this story, I think the stool could represent stillness.
+It usually means that we have to sit very still, and in this story, I think the stool could represent stillness.
 Sometimes, we need to learn how to shut out the noise and busyness of the world around us and sit in the quiet.
 Many of us will be familiar with the story of Mary and Martha when Jesus arrived at their home.
 Martha was busy, running about, preparing for the arrival of Jesus and didn’t know how to stop.
 Mary, on the other hand, was able to drop everything she was doing and just sit at the feet of Jesus and listen.
-I do not know about you, but I want to be like Mary and not Martha, be still and giving all the attention that He deserve.
+I do not know about you, but I want to be like Mary, not Martha.
+I want to be still and give Him all the attention that He deserves.